This post is also available in: Français (French)

 Actually, first you have to get there.
 All international or Swiss flights distribute luggage on the Swiss side.
 Only if you have arrived from France should you follow signs to France inside the airport BEFORE picking up your luggage.
 Unless of course you are travelling with hand luggage only, in which case you can follow the French sign straight away.
 There is more information on the GVA website.

 Here is the Google route for heading to Morzine.
 You can see that the difference between taking the motorway or not is only a few minutes.
-Remember, I'm assuming you won't have a vignette and that you don't want to buy one!
+Remember, I’m assuming you won’t have a vignette and that you don’t want to buy one!
 So all these routes avoid the 10km of Swiss motorway.
+NB – Unless it is rush hour in which case Geneva traffic might cause up to an hour of delay.

 “Via D902” is the one.